Dreamed a Dream: Release

 "Dreamed a Dream" was released as a digital single on July 31, 2020, the same month as her previous single "Ohia no Ki".
 This marks the first time Hamasaki releases two digital singles in the same month.

 A physical release of the song was included on the second bonus CD on TeamAyu/Mu-mo shop limited editions of Ayumi Hamasaki Countdown Live 2019–2020: Promised Land A, which was released on August 26, 2020.
 Unlike the digital version, the CD contains the song's instrumental.
 Hamasaki's previous single "Ohia no Ki" is also included on the disc.

 Promotion

 The song was performed as a medley with "You & Me" at 2020 FNS Kayousai Natsu on August 26, 2020.

 Music video

 On August 26, 2020, a "promotional clip", lasting three minutes and thirty-six seconds, was uploaded to Hamasaki's official YouTube channel.
 The video was directed by Masashi Muto and features a dance scene during heavy rain.

 Commercial performance

 The song debuted at number one on the Oricon Daily Digital Single Chart with 2,942 copies sold.
-With three day's worth of sales due to its being released in the middle of the charting week, it entered the Oricon Weekly Digital Singles Chart at number 22, having sold 5,121 downloads.
+With three days' worth of sales due to its being released in the middle of the charting week, it entered the Oricon Weekly Digital Singles Chart at number 22, having sold 5,121 downloads.

 "Dreamed a Dream" charted slightly higher on the Billboard Japan Top Download Songs chart, peaking at number 19.
 It rose three positions in its second week, peaking at number 16 on the chart.